 So why was this method a good fit for me?
 There are 5 benefits to using the run-walk method that have helped me in my running journey.

-- Quicker recovery.
 With less wear and tear on the body also come quicker recover after a run.
-I know from experience that I can walk all over Disney World after doing 13.1 miles and still not be sore the next day.
+I know from experience that I can walk all over a city after doing 13.1 miles and still not be sore the next day.
 I generally don’t have a lot of pain after a long race because of the walk breaks.

 This is a form of interval training which means that you can burn more fat and calories than running at a constant pace.
 Which is great if you are like me and trying to lose a few pounds.

 4. Breaks up Distances into Manageable Units